-Let’s take a look at the 5 ways chocolate can help you grow fuller, healthier hair!
+Let’s take a look at the 5 ways chocolate can help with hair loss and help you grow fuller, healthier hair!

 1. High in Iron